soundwavewannabe/soundwavewannabe.github.io/README.md

 **Transformers:**

 If you couldn't tell, my favorite Transformer in the entire series is Soundwave, I wanna be him so bad...he's so cool.
-ALL HAIL SOUNDWAVE THE CHEIF COMMUNICATIONS OFFICER OF THE DECEPTICONS **RAHHHHHHHH**
+ALL HAIL SOUNDWAVE THE CHEIF COMMUNICATIONS OFFICER OF THE DECEPTICONS **RAHHHHHHHH**.
 But I also like Starscream, Schockwave, Megatron, Knockout, Blitzwig, Ratchet, Bumblebee & Optimus Prime 😃